tonyhschu/manifold-cad-live-preview/CONFIGURATOR_COMPILATION.md

 ### 2. Built-in HTML Generation and Development Mode

+**Architecture Decision**: Instead of "embedding HTML in CLI", we make the CLI serve the configurator as a library - exactly like the current V3 setup, but without requiring users to have any HTML/JS files.

+**Key Insights**:

+- ✅ The configurator is already designed as a library with no build step required
+- ✅ Current V3 setup uses `startConfigurator()` function with perfect HMR
+- ✅ CSS/JS work directly from source with Vite handling TypeScript compilation
+- ✅ TweakPane integration and web components are complete UX differentiators

+**Template Strategy**:

+- **Location**: `packages/configurator/templates/` (outside src for clean separation)
+- **Content**: Minimal HTML template + configurator initialization script
+- **Serving**: CLI reads templates and serves via Vite with dynamic configuration

+**Development Mode Detection**:

+- **Flag**: `--configurator-dev-mode` enables source-based development
+- **Without flag**: Uses published configurator package (when available)
+- **With flag**: Uses source-based Vite aliases (like current V3 setup)

+**Vite Configuration Strategy**:

+- **Dynamic Config Generation**: CLI generates temporary `vite.config.js` in user project
+- **Source Aliases**: When in dev mode, points to configurator source directory
+- **Avoids Publishing**: No need to publish configurator library initially

 The CLI serves a built-in HTML page that automatically initializes the configurator, eliminating the need for users to create any HTML or JavaScript files:

 ```typescript